dfyockey/demitile/README.md

 * Half (centered horizontally), and
 * Full (i.e. maximum width)

-**_Note:_**
+**_Notes:_**

-Unlike mouse double-clicking, successive key presses are effective any time after the first key press until either
+* Unlike mouse double-clicking, successive key presses are effective any time after the first key press until either

 	1. a tiling operation is performed on another window, or

 	2. the mouse pointer is positioned in a different screen area when the tiling key is pressed.

-That is, there is no time limit analogous to the mouse's double-click time.
+* Fine Tiling does not apply to a center tiled window; attempts will have no effect.

 ## Setup

-1. Place the `semitile` file in the directory of your choice.
+1. Place the `demitile` file in the directory of your choice.

 2. Select a key or key combination to use as the tiling key.